+Thereafter, the Department completed the reassessment and demanded an amount of Rs.
+91.46 Crores (including interest amounting to Rs.
 35.57 Crores) vide order under Section 143(3) read with Section 147.
 The Assessing Officer recovered an amount of Rs.
 71.46 Crores by adjusting the refund due for the financial year 2011-12 (refer (m) below) and the Board also paid the balance amount of Rs.
 20 Crores under protest.
 The Board had filed a petition under Section 154 for rectification of mistakes in the assessment order and the outcome resulted in a refund of Rs.
 46.93 Crores.
 However, the said refund is adjusted against the demand of financial year 2012-13 (refer (n) below).
-The Board preferred an appeal against the assessment order.
-The CIT (A) through its order partially allowed the appeal and the order giving effect to CIT (A) order is awaited.
+The Board preferred an appeal against the assessment order before CIT(A).
+The CIT (A) partially allowed the appeal and the order giving effect to CIT (A) order is awaited.
 Further, the Board had filed an appeal against the order of CIT (A) before the ITAT, which has been allowed by the tribunal in favor of the Board vide order dated 12th January 2022 the order giving effect of appellate and ITAT is awaited.
 During the year ended on 31st March 2023, the Board has been intimated that the Department has filed an appeal before the Hon'ble High Court of Bombay against the said ITAT order which is pending adjudication.
 As ITAT order is in favor of the Board, thus Board do not expect any liability against this matter.